mwongeraE/paulrhayes.com/app/posts/illustrating-a-case-study-with-ai.md

 - `the front of a school`
 - `standing at the school gates, a big old school and playground`

-### Cost
+## The cost of making images

-I could experiment over and over within a standard Midjourney subscription.
+I could experiment without limits within a standard Midjourney subscription, which is $30 per month.

 Results were consistent but sometimes had strange artefacts, missing or unconnected limbs, or some strange upscaling issue, but I could try and try again to get it perfect.

 With DALL·E every prompt costs about 12 pence ($15 for 115 prompts), and I couldn’t maintain consistency.
+I would need to use more prompts at a higher cost per-go.

-And there was a lot of iteration.
+There was a lot of iteration, and hundreds of prompts.

 [![A screenshot from my Midjourney profile showing many different generations of Millie](iterations.png "Lots of Midjourney iterations")](iterations.png)

+### An example of prompt iteration

+When I was trying to express that Millie was too busy and tired to prove her name change, I tried:

+- `millie is very very busy`
+- `millie, a teacher, is tired, she sits with her head on her desk` (for this I got a disembodied head on a desk, not macabre, just literal)
+- `millie, a teacher, is tired`
+- `millie is tired`
+- `millie has many arms and is trying to do too much, hands waving everywhere`

+I got a bit exasperated and tried `millie goes to a funeral` or `millie gets a divorce`, but these looked more like grief than tiredness.

+In the end, what worked, for 'busy and tired', came from the prompt:

+`millie is angry`

+Then for when I needed more anger, I used:

+`millie gets very angry and red faced, she is frustrated as everything is going wrong`

 ## Icons and post-generation edits